HadleysHope/SolarLifePlatform/README.md

   When Cloning Repository use NPM Install in both Client/Server Folders to install all dependencies NPM Start in both folders to run Client on Port 3000 and Server on Port 3001

+  In Client Folder NPM Test will Run a Unit Test for Simulating and Verifying User Credentials.